I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Sand all pieces with 120-grit first, then finish with 220-grit before staining.
-That second sanding pass is what makes the dark espresso stain absorb without blotchiness — do not skip it.
+Sand all pieces with 120-grit sandpaper first, then finish sanding with 220-grit before staining.
+Do not skip the second sanding, as this will allow the espresso stain to absorb into the wood without blottiness.

-Assemble the frame using 3-inch screws at every corner joint.
-Attach the top ¾-inch plywood panel flush across the full length — this top doubles as a display surface for your plants or frames, which means the crate earns its floor space instead of just taking it.
+Attach the frame with 3-inch screws at each corner.
+Attach the top ¾-inch plywood panel on top of the frame.
+It is flush across the entire length.
+This top also serves as a display surface for your plants or frames, which will earn its floor space in the crate instead of just taking it.

-The slat spacing keeps airflow moving through the crate, so your dog stays comfortable even on warm days.
-Built from solid pine with a plywood top, this thing holds weight without wobbling — you can genuinely stack books or a small lamp on top.
+The slats between the boards keeps a good airflow running through the crate so your dog stays cool even on a warm day.
+This crate is made out of solid pine with a plywood top and its heavy enough it won’t wobble if you stack books or a small lamp on top.

-If you’re deep in a DIY phase for your pup, 7 Natural DIY Dog Shampoos for a Soft Coat Without Harsh Chemicals pairs perfectly with this project for a full spa-and-den weekend.
+If you’re in the midst of your DIY projects for your dog, then you might want to have a look at these 7 Natural DIY Dog Shampoos for a Soft Coat Without Harsh Chemicals as well.

 📸 Photo credit: Instagram @yosha1008